 For more inspiration for your next waterborne adventure, why check out our article; 12 off-the-beaten-track cruise destinations?

-Have you been on a cruise before – or have you visited any of these destinations?
-Are you thinking about taking a cruise anytime soon?
+Have you been on a cruise before?
+If so, do you have any first-time cruise tips to share?
 We’d love to hear about your travel experiences in the comments below.